adonisjs/legacy-docs/3.0/lucid.md

 INSERT INTO "posts" ("title", "body", "created_at", "updated_at") VALUES ('Adonis 101', 'Adonis 101 is an introductory guide for beginners.', '2016-02-20 13:30:13', '2016-02-20 13:30:13');
 ```

-### read
+#### read

 Reading is an operation divided into two segments.
-First you want to query the posts and second is to read a single post.
+First you want to fetch all the posts and second is to read a single post.
 There are specific methods to achieve the desired results, but for now, we will focus on `findBy()` method.

 `findyBy()` is a dynamic method used with an identifier and will return the first matching result as a model instance for a given where clause.